Example of a Massachusetts Death Certificate from 1908

 Types of Records Available

-• Birth Records: Typically include the child's name, date of birth, place of birth, and parents' information.
+Typically include the child's name, date of birth, place of birth, parents' names, occupations, and sometimes birthplaces.

-• Marriage Records: Usually include the names of the bride and husband, and sometimes, their ages, occupations, birthplaces, and parents' names.
+Usually include the names of the bride and groom, their ages, occupations, birthplaces, and often their parents' names.

-• Death Records: Generally include the individual's name, date and location of death, cause of death, place of burial or cremation, and sometimes, their occupation, birthplace, and parents' names.
+Generally include the person's name, date and location of death, cause of death, place of burial, occupation, birthplace, and parents' names.

 How to Access These Records